-Since we are talking about Madagascar… the Madagascar serpent eagle is another Lazarus Species from this bio-diverse island.
-It was feared extinct since 1930, but was rediscovered in 1993 by biologists of The Peregrine Fund.
+As long as we are talking about Madagascar… the Madagascar serpent eagle is another Lazarus Species from this island.
+It was feared extinct since 1930, but it was rediscovered in 1993 by biologists of The Peregrine Fund.

-No article on the Lazarus Species would be complete without the Coelacanth.
+No article on Lazarus Species would be complete without the Coelacanth.
 It’s a classic.

 A Christmas miracle: finding a prehistoric creature

 It was two days before Christmas, in 1938, when a fishing trawler returned to the port of East London, South Africa.
-As usual after docking, its captain Hendrick Goosen phoned his friend Marjorie Courtenay-Latimer, a curator at the local museum, to see if she wanted to come inspect the catch in case she found anything interesting.
+After docking, its captain Hendrick Goosen phoned his friend Marjorie Courtenay-Latimer, a curator at the local museum.
+As usual, Hendrick asked her if she wanted to come to inspect the catch, in case she found anything interesting.

-Marjorie went and saw an unknown blue fish of 1.5 m (5 ft) which she described as the most beautiful fish she’d ever seen.
+Marjorie went and saw an unknown blue fish of 1.5 m (5 ft), which she described as the most beautiful fish she’d ever seen.
 The bird expert knew it was important, so she searched her books for a match, but to no avail.
 Then she sent a drawing to a specialist, ichthyologist James Leonard Smith.
-He immediately recognized it as a Coelacanth, a species only known from the fossil record and believed to have died out 65 million years ago.
+He immediately recognized it as a Coelacanth, a species only known from the fossil record.
+Scientists believed it had died out 65 million years ago.